Thoron86/AI-Spielplatz/Other_Resources/advertise_posters_faculties.md

+General information on the procedure:
+We will start in week 15 by putting up posters in the Paulinum and in the buildings on Augustusplatz and using the information displays.
+Depending on the number of registrations, further posters will then subsequently be put up in the faculties listed below.

 | ✅  | Fakultät | Adresse | Wer |
 |----|-----------------------------------------------|--------------------------------------|----|
 | [ ] | Erziehungswissenschaftliche Fakultät | Marschnerstraße 31, 04109 Leipzig | Oliver |